Understanding your horse's Seaver "Cadence" and "Bounce" functions

 In the example above, the regularity of trotting cadence is perfect.
 However, the horse has taken 5 fewer strides per minute at the canter than at the previous session.
 It's not much, but it gives us an indication.
 Theaim of this session was to work on the canter-step, which tells us that the rider tended to slow her horse down rather than move forward. braking her horse rather than gathering him (which is what we're looking for when working on the canter-step).
 This information points to areas for improvement in future sessions.

-Lateral and longitudinal tillage (lengthening, gathering) can reduce evenness, as well as a change of ground outdoors.
+Lateral and longitudinal work (lengthening, gathering) can reduce regularity, as can a change of ground outdoors.

 When you take a class with your coach, it can be interesting to observe the cadence data obtained for a given pace or exercise.
-Then, when you are working on your own at home, the aim should be to find the same values.
+This way, when you work alone at home, the aim will be to find the same values.

-Cadence data can also help you to validate extensions.
-To do this, you will need to check that the cadence does not vary much and does not increase during your lengthening, as is often the case for horses or riders in the early stages of learning.
+Cadence data can also help you to validate lengthening.
+To do this, you'll need to check that the cadence varies little and doesn't increase during your lengthening, as is often the case with horses or riders at the beginning of their training.

 Does my horse have a good bounce?

-The rebound is theamplitude of your horse's vertical movement.
-It allows you to work on the verticality of the gaits: the more the gaits will have some bounce and the more your horse will be propelled upwards.
+The rebound corresponds to theamplitude of your horse's vertical movement.
+It enables you to work on the verticality of your gaits: the more bounce your gaits have, the higher your horse will be propelled.

-In order to evaluate your horse's bounce, we give you the evolution of the dorso-ventral displacement in centimetres, In order to evaluate your horse's bounce, we give you a list of the gaits during your session, distinguishing by colours the passages at each of the gaits: blue for the walk, orange for the trot and green for the canter.
-You will also find an average for walk, trot and canter.
+To evaluate your horse's bounce, we give you the evolution of dorso-ventral displacement in centimetres, over the course of your session, distinguishing by color the passages at each gait: blue for walk, orange for trot and green for canter.
+You'll also find an average for walk, trot and canter.

 A horse has an average bounce of between 1 and 5 cm at the walk, between 5 and 15 cm at the trot and between 10 and 25 cm at the canter.
-Again, these are averages.
-Variations in bounce may be observed depending on the breed, conformation or size of the horse.
-Some horses may have a bounce that is lower or higher than these values without worrying.
+Once again, these are averages.
+Variations in bounce can be observed according to breed, conformation and size..
+Some horses may have a rebound below or above these values, but there's no need to worry.

 It is worth noting that if a dressage rider dressage rider will seek to increase these values through workother disciplines, such as endurance (to limit fatigue) or western pleasure, require a "razor-sharp" horse with a low bounce.

-Comparing the bounce in your different exercises is useful to understand what will help you improve it.
-It is important to remember that the Bounce tends to increase with work on floor bars or cavaletti..
+Comparing the rebound of your different exercises is useful for understanding how to improve it.
+Don't forget that rebound tend to increase when working on floor bars or cavaletti..

 Above, we can see the evolution of the rebound during the passage of a cavaletti followed by a downward transition from bars to floor.
 We can clearly see the increase in rebound on the cavaletti.